ietf-wg-cellar/ebml-specification/specification.markdown

 |:---------------------------|:----------------------------------------|
 | definition                 | A 'definition' is recommended for every defined EBML Element.
 This documentation explains the semantics meaning of the EBML Element.
 | rationale                  | An explanation about the reason or catalyst for the definition of the Element.
-| usage notes                | Recommended practices or guideline for both reading, writing, or interpreting the Element.
+| usage notes                | Recommended practices or guidelines for both reading, writing, or interpreting the Element.
 | references                 | Informational references to support the contextualization and understanding of the value of the Element.
 Table: Definitions of the permitted values for the purpose attribute of the documentation Element. {#tablePurposeDefinitions}